ccsapp/docs/pages/ui_architecture.md

 # UI Architecture

-The following architecture depicts V1.0 of the UI-CCSAppWebVP.
-The architecture consists of the UI-CCSAppWebVP itself and the Process API which provides all data as a RESTful web service.
+The following architecture depicts V2.1 of the CCSAppWebVP.
+The architecture consists of the CCSAppWebVP itself and the microservice FleetManagement as well as a microservice RentalManagement, which provide all data as a RESTful web service.

 <img src="../figures/ui_architecture.png" height="600px; " /></img>

-## UI-CCSAppWeb

-The UI is implemented in Angular and consists of a variety of components that are responsible for displaying data; and services, which implement the necessary logic for fetching and updating the data.
+## Routing within the App

+`/` provides the login page.

+`/dashboard` routes the user to their dashboard.
+For a Fleet Manager this will be the fleetOverview located within the FleetManagerDashboard module, for a Customer this will be the rentalsOverview located within the CustomerDashboard module.

+`/trunkAccess/:rentalId?token=exampleToken` provides the current trunk lock state to a trunk opener and allows him to change it.

+## CCSAppWeb Modules and Services

+The next section gives an overview of the modules and services of CCSAppWeb v2.1.

 ### Module AppRouting

-The module AppRouting is responsible for mapping Angular components to routes.
+The module AppRouting is responsible for mapping routes to Angular components.
 It uses the underlying Angular Routing [Ang-Rou] module.
-For now there will be only one route which maps to the overview component.
-Still this Module is added for expandability reasons.
-This facilitates the addtion of future components.
+For an overview of the routes see section `Routing within the App`.

+### Module FleetManagerDashboard

+With this module a FleetManager can see their fleet and details of the cars within.
+They can also add and remove cars from the fleet.

+### Module CustomerDashbaord

+This module enables a Customer to view and create rentals, as well as grant trunk accesss to an active rental.

+### Module TrunkOpenerDashboard

+This modules holds the components that enables a Trunk Opener to view and change a car’s trunk lock state.

+### Module Shared

+This module contains all shared components, such as the staticDataCard component and the toast component.

+### Toast Service

+The toast service manages messages that need to be displayed to a user while using our app.
+These messages are mainly error messages.
+It correlates with the toast component that actually displays the message to the user.

+### Auth Service

+The auth service stores authorisation information, that is a user’s role and their login status.

-### Component FleetOverview
+### Title Service

-The component FleetOverview is responsible for displaying fleet data.
-It displays a table that summarizes all of the vehicles in the manager's fleet and allows for adding and removing vehicles to the fleet.
-From this component it will be possible to start the use cases ["Add Car to Fleet"](./use_case_add_car_to_fleet.md) and ["Remove Car from Fleet"](./use_case_remove_car_from_fleet.md)
+The title service is responsible for displaying the correct title within the navbar.

-### Fleet Management Service
+### Fleet Data Service

-The P-Fleet-Management service implements the backend communication required by the component FleetOverview.
-This includes the logic to fetch the fleet data from the backend and to send HTTP requests to add or remove cars from the fleet.
-Under the hood, the service uses Angular's HTTP client to perform the HTTP requests.
-The URL of the Process API is injected into the service as an environment variable.
+The fleet-data service communicates with the microservice FleetManagement.
+It can GET a fleet, PUT and DELETE cars, as well as GET the status of a car.

+### Rental Data Service

+The rental-data service communicates with the microservice RentalManagement.
+To view all implemented methods see the API Diagramm or the [OpenAPISpec](https://git.scc.kit.edu/cm-tm/cm-team/projectwork/pse/application/rentalmanagementdesign/-/blob/main/openapi.yaml).

 ## Backend Connection